Mcflurrins/WasteWise/project-documentation.md

 | Q9 | The app makes food management feel more complicated than it should be. |
 | Q10 | Using the app would help me reduce my overall food waste in the long term. |

+After reverse scaling and taking the mean of each subheading, the pre- vs post-task results suggest that the prototype had a strong impact on inventory awareness while changes in broader food management behaviors were positive but less conclusive.
+For Inventory Awareness, the mean score increased from 1.90 to 4.2, and the paired t-test shows t = 7.667, p = 0.002, indicating a statistically significant improvement in students’ awareness of expiry dates, donation options, and ability to distinguish safe foods.
+The Wilcoxon signed-rank test, a non-parametric test that does not assume the data follows a normal distribution, gives p = 0.062, suggesting a similar trend but slightly weaker evidence under the non-parametric assumption.
+For Food Management, the mean rose from 3.65 to 4.0, with the t-test yielding t = 2.746, p = 0.052, a marginally non-significant result, and the Wilcoxon p = 0.125, confirming no strong evidence of change when relaxing normality assumptions.

+The post-task Impact questions shows a high mean score of 4.5 out of 5, indicating that participants perceived the AI-assisted food management prototype as highly effective in raising their awareness and guiding their behavior regarding food waste.

 ### Qualitative Analysis
 Thematic analysis was conducted following the methodology outlined in Naeem et al. (2023) , the full process visible on the Miro link in materials/README.md.
 All interviews were first recorded then transcribed.
 Themes discussed below.